Take Me Out to the Beep Baseball GamePublished on April 9, 2013 at 11:04 am

 There are no age or gender-based restrictions in beep baseball; people as old as 70 and as young as 12 have played.

 Another thing I’d like to mention, in my opinion, the Beep Baseball teams have some wicked-tough names compared to their MLB counterparts!
 Here’s some examples, tell me the Beep Baseball team names aren’t more aggressive than the Major League teams:

-New York: Yankees & Mets vs. Bombers (Long Island)
+- New York: Yankees and Mets vs. Bombers (Long Island)

 Those are some really cool names but perhaps I spoke too soon.
 Other Beep Baseball team names like the Bay Area Microchips (San Jose, CA) & Florida Flamingoes (Orlando, FL) aren’t nearly as intimidating.

 Complete List of Beep Baseball Teams (registered for the 2013 season)

 - Atlanta Eclipse (GA)